 - BRC: Won dismissal of all claims in a challenge under zoning, environmental, and local administrative laws to plans by a leading New York City nonprofit to establish a homeless shelter and related programs in a new neighborhood.

-- United Guaranty: Defended United Guaranty in a suit brought by SunTrust Mortgage Inc. over insurance coverage; won after several day evidentiary hearing.
+- United Guaranty: Defended United Guaranty in a suit brought by SunTrust Mortgage Inc. over insurance coverage; won sanctions ruling after several-day evidentiary hearing.

 - Madison Square Garden/Cablevision: Successfully represented the Garden and others in litigations and lobbying efforts challenging and ultimately defeating the City's sweeping proposal to build a new stadium for the Jets on Manhattan's West Side; successfully defended Cablevision and the Garden in $100 million antitrust suit brought by the New York Jets over their failed stadium bid; represented the Garden in damages phase of Isaiah Thomas's sexual harassment case and negotiated global settlement of case.